 For the first few days I made sure I was up early, showered, hair in place, maybe even a little makeup.
 A few days of getting up way too early convinced me that you couldn't pay me to be up before Keith A. Hall started his morning wake up announcement.
 He would play a cassette recording of Reveille and Sarah and I would throw on our clothes, slap our hair into ponytails and dash from our platform tent across a field to the Dining Hall to help prepare breakfast for starving teen boys.

+Yes, I said platform tent.
+I may come across as pretty high maintenance these days, but I like to think that summer I proved I can "rough it."
+Our tent sat next to the Ad Building, essentially on a main path that every Boy Scout and their leaders had to trek along each day.
 The area was roped off and I can't even imagine what would have happened to any male foolish enough to cross those barriers.
 Back then I thought our tent was put there because a) the Ad Building was the place where Sarah and I showered and b) it kept us as as far away as reasonably possible from the Boy Scouts' tents.
 I now think it was placed there to keep us in plain view of pretty much everyone so they could keep an eye on us.
 (Years later Sarah and I heard stories about how some of the staff apparently sat on the Ad Building porch at night hoping to see our shadows as we changed for the night.
 Thanks a lot for cluing us in, guys!)

 But, I digress.
 So, we lived in a platform tent for the summer.
 It was hot.
 It was cramped.
 Daddy Long Legs crawled all over the place.
 For a few days I screeched at the sight of a Daddy Long Leg, begging the male staff to come get rid of them.
 Then I realized what a waste of time it was to go get a boy to remove the spiders when I could easily do it myself.
 To this day I am deathly afraid of all spiders, but show me a Daddy Long Leg and I could care less.
 That tent may have been primitive, but it was home.
 When the camp celebrated Christmas in July, Sarah and I decorated the outside of our tent with wreaths and other festive items.